ryanturnerwebdev/netbox/docs/installation/3-netbox.md

     firewall-cmd --zone=public --add-port=8000/tcp
     ```

-!!! danger "Not for production use"
+:::danger "Not for production use"
     The development server is for development and testing purposes only.
 It is neither performant nor secure enough for production use. **Do not use it in production.**

 !!! warning